mouseless/json-concepts/spec/08-references/03-nested-references.md

 ## Recursion with Implicit Concept Reference

-Another way of creating recursive definitions is referring to a concept without a defining a reference.
+Another way of creating recursive definitions is referring to a concept without defining a reference.
 Below is an example;

 `CONCEPTS 1: tree.concepts.json`